ppy/osu-wiki/news/2026/2026-06-20-new-featured-artist-trial.md

 **TRIAL** (not to be confused with one of our oldest Featured Artists [Trial & Error](https://osu.ppy.sh/beatmaps/artists/20)) is simultaneously a rhythm game player and a rhythm game composer.
 Inspired by music heard through music games throughout high school, he began designing his own tracks after entering university nearly 10 years ago.

-Nowadays, **TRIAL** centers his music on happy hardcore and early techno styles while pulling in influence from a wide range of sources, resulting in his own brand of boundary-defying tunes.
+Nowadays, **TRIAL** centres his music on happy hardcore and early techno styles while pulling in influence from a wide range of sources, resulting in his own brand of boundary-defying tunes.

 **6** of those tunes are pre-timed and available on [**TRIAL**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/550), and it's up to you to judge how mappable they are.